tradle/pack-models/README.md

 This repository provides two key features for working with models: Multi-Language Support and Model Merging.
 These tools streamline the process of localizing and consolidating model data for use in various applications.
-Features

 ## Multi-Language Support

 Translate model-facing information, such as titles, labels, descriptions, and units, into specified languages.
 This feature uses Google Cloud's Translation service to ensure accurate translations.